Aisha Becker-Burrowes, ESSENCE

 Sheila Harris, ESSENCE

-Essence Communications, Inc. is the number one media, technology and commerce company dedicated to Black women and inspires a global audience of more than 20 million through diverse storytelling and immersive original content.
+Essence Communications, Inc. is the number one media, technology and commerce company dedicated to Black women and communities and inspires a global audience of more than 31 million through diverse storytelling and immersive original content.
 With a multi-platform presence in publishing, experiential and online, ESSENCE encompasses its signature magazine; digital, video and social platforms; television specials; books; and live events, including Black Women in Music™, Black Women in Hollywood™, Beauty Carnival™ and the ESSENCE Festival of Culture™.
-Essence Communications is owned by Essence Ventures, an independent Black-owned, consumer technology company merging content, community and commerce to meet the evolving cultural and lifestyle needs of people of color.
+Essence Communications is owned by Essence Ventures, an independent Black- owned, consumer technology company merging content, community and commerce to meet the evolving cultural and lifestyle needs of people of color.

 View source version on businesswire.com: https://www.businesswire.com/news/home/20200619005071/en/